skywardmc/drill/README.md

 ### 💡 Other features

-Additive contains a very small amount of non-OptiFine features - mainly being small fixes, such as [EmuNO](https://modrinth.com/mod/emuno) and [Fix Keyboard on Linux](https://modrinth.com/mod/fix-keyboard-on-linux).
+Additive and Drill contain a very small amount of non-OptiFine features - mainly being small fixes, such as [EmuNO](https://modrinth.com/mod/emuno) and [Fix Keyboard on Linux](https://modrinth.com/mod/fix-keyboard-on-linux).
 There's also [World Host](https://modrinth.com/mod/world-host) included, which lets you host your world to the public by simply clicking "Open Externally" in the pause menu.
 [Borderless Mining](https://modrinth.com/mod/borderless-mining) is tucked away for convenience, disabled by default, but you can enable it in the mod menu.
 For the full list, check out the [Extra features](https://github.com/intergrav/Additive/wiki/Extra-features) wiki page.

 ## ❓ Why this over OptiFine?